fmcgeough/demo_telemetry/README.md

 Ecto is the library that Elixir developers use to interact with a relational database.
-Different databases implement behaviour that allows Ecto to interact with different databases without having all the code inside the ecto library itself.
+Different databases implement behaviour that allows Ecto to interact with different databases without having all the code inside Ecto itself.
 So, for example, there is a [postgrex](https://hexdocs.pm/postgrex/readme.html) library for Postgresql and a [myxql](https://hexdocs.pm/myxql/readme.html) library for MySQL.